 William Cavendish, 2nd Earl of Devonshire (1590-1628)

-Oil painting on canvas, William Cavendish, 2nd Earl of Devonshire (1590-1628) attributed to Daniel Mytens the elder (Delft c.1590 – The Hague 1648).
-Head and shoulders portrait, turned slightly to the right, gazing at spectator, in robes.
+Oil painting on canvas, William Cavendish, 2nd Earl of Devonshire (1590-1628), attributed to Daniel Mytens the elder (Delft c.1590 – The Hague 1648).
+A head-and-shoulders portrait, turned slightly to the right, gazing at spectator, in robes.
 Devonshire arms top left.

 Marks and inscriptions